Arcohyp/notes/problem/bb_bootbot GPU.md

 # Reporting errors of bb@nuc-bootbot

-This issue is still opening, I DO NOT know how to sovle it.
+This issue is still opening, I have no idea of it, and I saw several people facing the same issue as me but no one reply.
 Now I just list the points that I have already known.

 ## Question: When using *rviz* or *rqt_tf_tree*, for example, terminal will show the errors as below:
     rviz